- Romantic love occurs due to a combination of general attraction and social factors.

 - Readiness: The more you want to be in a relationship, the lower your self-esteem and the more likely you are to fall in love.

-- Isolation: Spending time alone with another person can also contribute to a development of passion.
+- Isolation: Spending time alone with another person can also contribute to the development of passion.

 - Mystery: If there is some mystery surrounding the other person and uncertainty about what the other person thinks or feels, wondering when he or she will initiate contact can also contribute to passion.